Learning Treatment Effects in Panels with General Intervention Patterns: Introduction

 Succinctly, we develop an estimator that recovers the average treatment effect under provably minimal assumptions on $Z$.
-This is made possible by a new de-biasing identity and an extension of the entry-wise uncertainty quantification analysis of \cite{chen2019noisy,chen2020bridging} to general non-random missingness patterns that is of independent interest.
+This is made possible by a new de-biasing identity and a substantial extension of the entry-wise uncertainty quantification analysis of \cite{chen2019noisy,chen2020bridging} to general non-random missingness patterns that is of independent interest.

 In providing context for our contributions, it is worth asking what one can hope for in this problem.
 In addition to requiring that $M^*$ have low rank (say $r$), it is clear that we {\em cannot} in general expect to recover $\tau^*$ absent assumptions on the treatment matrix $Z$.
-For instance, we must rule out the existence of a rank $r$ matrix $M'$, distinct from $M^*$ for which $M' = M^* + \gamma Z$ for some $\gamma \neq 0$, or else identifying $\tau^*$ is impossible even if $E$ is identically zero (we could rule this out if $Z$ were not in the tangent space of $M^*$).
-Separately, unlike matrix completion, we actually {\em observe} $M^*_{ij} + \mathcal{T}_{ij} + E_{ij}$ on treated entires.
+For instance, we must rule out the existence of a rank $r$ matrix $M'$, distinct from $M^*$, for which $M' = M^* + \gamma Z$ for some $\gamma \neq 0$, or else identifying $\tau^*$ is impossible even if $E$ is identically zero (we could for example rule this out if $Z$ were not in the tangent space of $M^*$).
+Separately, unlike matrix completion, we actually {\em observe} $M^*_{it} + \mathcal{T}_{it} + E_{it}$ on treated entires.
 If the heterogeneity in treatment effects is too large, however, it is unclear that these observations are of much value.
-Thus, in addition to benign assumptions on $M^*$ and $E$, we make a set of assumptions on (A) the projection of $Z$ onto the tangent space of $M^*$ and (B) the heterogeneity in treatment effects.
-Against this backdrop, we make the following contributions:

-{\em Rate Optimal Estimator: } We construct an estimator that achieves rate optimal guarantees for the recovery of the average treatment effect $\tau^*$ (\cref{thm:error-rate-theorem}) with general treatment patterns.
+Thus, meaningful results requires assumptions on both (i) the projection of $Z$ onto the tangent space of $M^*$ so as to allow for identification, and (ii) limits on the heterogeneity in treatment effects.
+Against this backdrop, we make the following contributions: \begin{itemize} \item {\em Rate Optimal Estimator: } We construct an estimator that achieves rate optimal guarantees for the recovery of the average treatment effect $\tau^*$ (\cref{thm:error-rate-theorem}) with general treatment patterns.
 We show under additional assumptions that our estimator is asymptotically normal (\cref{thm:main-theorem}).

-{\em Minimality of Assumptions: }Should the conditions we place on the projection of $Z$ onto the tangent space of $M^*$ be violated by an amount that grows small with problem size, we show {\em no algorithm} can recover $\tau^*$ even with homogeneous treatments (Proposition~\ref{prop:necessity-of-conditions}).
-Our assumptions on heterogeneity are also shown to be minimal, and satisfied by extant models in the synthetic control literature.
+\item {\em Minimality of Assumptions: }Should the conditions we place on the projection of $Z$ onto the tangent space of $M^*$ be violated by an amount that grows small with problem size, we show {\em no algorithm} can recover $\tau^*$ even with homogeneous treatment effects (Proposition~\ref{prop:necessity-of-conditions}).
+Our assumptions on heterogeneity of the treatment effect are also shown to be minimal, and satisfied by extant models in the synthetic control literature.